elimelt/notes/operating-systems/v1-kernels-and-processes/3-the-programming-interface.md

     char *prog = NULL;
     char **args = NULL;
     // Read the input a line at a time, and parse each line into the program
     // name and its arguments.
-End loop if we’ve reached the end of the input. while (readAndParseCmdLine(&prog, &args)) {
+End loop if we've reached the end of the input. while (readAndParseCmdLine(&prog, &args)) {
         // Create a child process to run the command. int child_pid = fork();
         if (child_pid == 0) {
-            // I’m the child process.
+            // I'm the child process.
-            // Run program with the parent’s input and output. exec(prog, args);
+            // Run program with the parent's input and output. exec(prog, args);
             // NOT REACHED
         } else {
-            // I’m the parent; wait for the child to complete. wait(child_pid);
+            // I'm the parent; wait for the child to complete. wait(child_pid);
             return 0;
         }